Congratulations! You’ve graduated middle school, and are now about to enter high school! Isn’t that exciting?

 - A water bottle and your lunch

-- Your phone, house keys, sanitary products as necessary
+- Your phone, house keys, wallet, and other important items

 Don’t worry about fashion